quenquen/quenquen.github.io/_posts/2014-06-02-invoke-a-blackberry-pin-within-your-blackberry-browser.markdown

 layout: post
 tags: [coding, blackberry, bbm]
 categories: [Coding, BlackBerry]
+excerpt: Simple line of code to link a BlackBerry PIN on any website!
 permalink: invoke-blackberry-pin-on-browser
 ---
-A simple line of code to link a BlackBerry PIN on any website in order to invoke the PIN contact within your BlackBerry browser.
+A simple line of code to link a **BlackBerry PIN** on any website in order to invoke the PIN contact within your BlackBerry browser.

 {% highlight html %}